-Strain the lime juice to remove any seeds and add the juice to the mixture and gently whisk until the juice is incorporated.
+Strain the lime juice to remove any seeds.
+Add the juice to the mixture and gently whisk until the juice is incorporated.

 Zest two or three regular limes into the mixture until it looks like 4 teaspoons.
 Whisk to incorporate the zest.